pachown/Thomas-McNutt-Website/README.md

 Come check out my website and see how I nailed (or didn't nail) different LeetCode problems!

-TODO: Add casino page with casino game apps.
+TODO:
+Finish logic for poker game
+Put all pages in a hamburger menu
 Make top bar change to a solid color when scrolling.

 ## Author